 Compliance With Local Law 11 Cycle 8

-In 1980, a piece of masonry fell from a building and a pedestrian was killed.
+In 1980, a piece of masonry fell from a building, and a pedestrian was killed.
 To help prevent this from happening again, The New York City Council amended the building code.
-Building exteriors now had to be inspected by a properly licensed engineer or architect.
+Building exteriors had to be inspected by a properly licensed engineer or architect.
 This was called the Local Law 10 of 1980.

 - Safe applies to a building that will not become unsafe within the next five years